DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/DOCUMENTS/Voyage tracking.md

 **Process all voyages**         | Process voyage tracking for the staging records that have a **Staging to target status** set to _Not started_.
 **Inbound files**               | View the inbound file record the selected staging record.
 **Trading partner**             | View the trading partner details in the [Trading partners](../SETUP/Trading%20partner.md) page.
-**Voyages**                     | If the EDI staging record has been completed it is possible to inquire on the Landed cost voyages created or added to.
+**Voyages**                     | If the EDI staging record has been completed it is possible to inquire on the applicable Landed cost voyages.
 **Show log**                    | If there are Errors within the document, it is possible to review them at any time using this button.
 Shows only the current version.
 **Version log**                 | View all log versions.
 When a document’s status is reset and reprocessed, a new log version is created.
 Can view all log versions.
 **Reset Status**                | You can reset the **Staging to target status** to _Not started_.
 This can be used to reprocess the selected record/s.
 Documents can only be processed if **Staging to target status** is set to _Not started_.